 However, for women who aren’t athletes or are menstruating, conversely, we have to think about high iron levels or iron overload.
 This condition differs from haemachromatosis, which is a medical condition that requires a medical diagnosis and monitoring, so for those of you in post-menopause, this is a reminder to get your bloods checked sometime.

-If your iron or ferritin levels are too high, then your hot flushes and night sweats and weight gain may stay around, despite all the supplements you may be taking.
+If your iron or ferritin levels are too high, (or conversely, too low, then your hot flushes and night sweats and weight gain may stay around, despite all the supplements you may be taking.
 High iron levels are also associated with post-menopause heart disease, so it’s worth checking out.

 It’s an important topic for all women in menopause yet, seems to be being forgotten about in all the discussions that I hear.
 So, here it is, a great topic for you to know about as you transition menopause – your changing iron levels as you age.